-- Backpropagation iteratively process a set of training tuples & compare the network's prediction with the actual known target value - The target value may be the known class label of the training tuple (for classification problems) or a continuous value (for prediction problems). - For each training tuple, the weights are modified to minimize the mean squared error between the network's prediction and the actual target value
+- The backpropagation algorithm performs learning on a multilayer feed-forward neural network. - It is the most popular method for learning in multilayer networks - Backpropagation iteratively process a set of training examples & compare the network's prediction with the actual known target value - The target value may be the known class label of the training example (for classification problems) or a continuous value (for prediction problems).